-The Records Section is housed in the front lobby of the police station and has a Spanish-speaking receptionist available.
-The Records Division Lieutenant is John Woods.
-The department is comprised of Records Supervisor Denise Ryan and 3 Records Technicians:
+The Records Division is housed in the front lobby of the police station and has a Spanish-speaking receptionist available.
+The Records Division Lieutenant is Pat Ruiz.
+The department is comprised of Records Supervisor Denise Ryan and four Records Technicians:

 Police Record/Report Requests

 Requests for police records and reports will be handled promptly based on the nature and extent of the request.
 If more than 10 days are required (from the date of the request) you will be notified.

 The report number (e.g. 01-0999) is needed to file a request.
 If report number is not known, the following is required:

 A flat fee of $5 is charged for copies of the first ten pages (10) of a report and $0.25 per page thereafter.
 Persons listed as victim in the report(s) shall have the fee waived.

 Immediate family members of homicide or manslaughter victims are also exempt.